nextdimension/superlightstack/README.md

 ## Example

-### 1. Create an XML layout and specifiy the view class you wish to use.
+### 1. Create an XML layout file and specifiy the view class you wish to use.

 ```XML
 <com.mypackage.ViewOne xmlns:android="http://schemas.android.com/apk/res/android">